ThatGuyJacobee/Elite-Bot-Docs/docs/fivemstatusfeature.md

 ## Enabling Five M Server Status

 By default, the Five M Server Status is toggled off.
-Firstly, use the "/fivemstatustoggle" command within your guild returning true to enable (or false to disable).
+Firstly, use the "/toggle fivemstatus" command within your guild returning true to enable (or false to disable).

 An Example of toggling the Five M Server Status: